Woojin-nz/Portfolio/README.md

 **HTML** for structure <br />
 **CSS** for style <br />
 **JavaScript** for better user experience <br />
+No (HTML/CSS/JS) Frameworks were used so I could learn the fudamentals.

 ## Features
 My Portfolio showcases: <br />